vorgerger/ookla_map/README.md

     ├── app2.ipyb                     <- Jupyter notebook with the code.
     │
     ├── environment.yml               <- Required libraries for the environment.
-    │                                    Geopandas lib AND ITS DEPENDENCIES is to be installed via conda environment, │                                    not via pip install.
+    │                                    Geopandas lib and its dependencies are to be installed via conda environment, │                                    not via pip install.
 Make to sure to remove or change the │                                    last row of this file: "prefix: C:\Users\OmniAvo\.conda\envs\mapenv".
     │